 Should I Go to Work?

+As they continue their work, both employees and employers can take steps to stay healthy and limit the spread of the coronavirus.
 And remember to follow good hygiene practices like frequent handwashing and cleaning of common surfaces.

 If you are eligible to telework, plan your work and take-home materials and equipment that you will need.

 Social distancing can feel isolating and tedious but there are many activities in which you can engage while following good social distancing practices.
 Walk the dog, go for a hike, work or play in your yard, try out a new recipe, download books for yourself and your family from the library and check in on friends and neighbors.